On the dynamical Lie algebras of quantum approximate optimization algorithms: Introduction

 Here we initiate an analytical study of QAOA-MaxCut DLAs.
-We make use of symmetry properties to give upper-bounds on the dimension of QAOA-MaxCut DLAs for arbitrary graphs, and upper-bound the dimension of their centers.
+We make use of symmetry properties to give upper-bounds on the dimension of QAOA-MaxCut DLAs for arbitrary graphs, and upper-bound the dimension of their centers (a subalgebra that commutes with the DLA).
 We then focus on two particular families of graphs: the $n$-vertex cycle graphs $C_n$ and complete graphs $K_n$.
-These two graph families have the dihedral group and symmetric group as automorphism groups, respectively, two important nonabelian groups with longstanding significance in quantum computing through their connections to quantum hidden subgroup algorithms for certain hard lattice problems~\cite{regev2004quantum} and the graph isomorphism problem~\cite{boneh1995quantum, beals1997quantum, ettinger1999quantum}.
+These two graph families have the dihedral group and symmetric group as automorphism groups \cite{harary1969graph}, respectively, two important nonabelian groups with longstanding significance in quantum computing through their connections to quantum hidden subgroup algorithms for certain hard lattice problems~\cite{regev2004quantum} and the graph isomorphism problem~\cite{boneh1995quantum, beals1997quantum, ettinger1999quantum}.
 For $C_n$ we show that the corresponding DLA has a $2$-dimensional center, and a $3(n-1)$ dimensional semisimple component isomorphic to $n-1$ copies of $\.{su}(2)$.
-In addition, we give an explicit basis for this isomorphism, which allows us to show that the loss function variance {essentially does not decrease with} $n$, and thus BPs are not present.
-Despite the low dimension of the DLA, and hence low expressiveness, QAOA-MaxCut is guaranteed (in the limit of long circuit depths) to give an optimal solution to the target problem.
-For $K_n$ we pin down the exact dimension of the DLA to be $\+O(n^3)$ and give an explicit basis for it.
+In addition, we give an explicit basis for this isomorphism which enables, for the first time, an analytical expression for the expectation and variance of a QAOA-MaxCut loss function to be given, and shows that the loss function variance {essentially does not decrease with} $n$, and thus BPs are not present.
+Despite the low dimension of the DLA, and hence low expressiveness, QAOA-MaxCut is guaranteed (in the limit of long circuit depths) to give an optimal solution to the target problem \cite{farhi2014quantum}.
+For $K_n$ we pin down the exact dimension of the DLA, which turns out to be $\+O(n^3)$, and give an explicit basis for it.
 The dimension we find is strictly smaller than the space of all permutation invariant matrices in $\.{su}(2^n)$~\cite{albertini2018controllability}, and the DLA thus does not correspond to a subspace-controllable system.

 Our results initiate a rigorous analysis of barren plateaus in specific variational quantum algorithms through the lens of DLAs, which helps to deepen our understanding of the algorithms and sheds light on the future design of them.